 There are two types of Optimize Settings to choose from:

 - Shared Scenario Settings: These settings are stored for each Scenario.
-Using the Scenario Settings is usually the better option to use (rather than the "Personalize Optimize Settings" option) on a daily basis when there are multiple planners using the system.
-If each planner uses the Scenario Optimize Settings then you can be sure that everyone is Optimizing in the same way.
+Using the Scenario Settings is usually the better option to use (rather than the "Personalized Optimize Settings" option) on a daily basis when there are multiple planners using the system.
+If each planner uses the Scenario Optimize Settings, then you can be sure that everyone is optimizing in the same way.
 Note that the Scenario Optimize Settings are also used by the Scheduling Agent when automated Optimizations are performed.

 - Personalized Optimize Settings: These settings are stored separately for each User in order to retain each User's preferences.
 These can be useful in performing What-If analyses or for general experimentation.

 Setting Up the Optimize Settings

 - Optimize Activities Starting At: This specifies the starting point for the optimization and only activities that start after this specified time are included in the rescheduling.
 This feature is useful if the schedule must remain stable in the short term for shop floor logistics or other reasons.
 The following options are available:

 - End of the Stable Plan Span

 - Specific Date/Time: When this option is selected, an additional field appears underneath where the user can set a specific date and time to start the optimization process.